First Visit to FH Burgenland

 Next Steps: We look forward to exploring further avenues for partnership, including joint projects and exchanges, to enrich the educational experiences of our students and faculty alike.

-To Faculty of Tourism and Hospitality Ohrid
+First Visit to Faculty of Tourism and Hospitality Ohrid

 Visitor: Prof. Dr. Manuela Kovalev, FH Burgenland, Austria